-The following are examples of problem gambling apps that are not recommended.
-These summaries give insight into the sorts of things that make some problem gambling apps unfavourable.
+The following are examples of gambling harm apps that are not recommended.
+These summaries give insight into the sorts of things that make some gambling harm apps unfavourable.

 The aim of this app is to provide fast filtering of online gaming websites on Android devices by becoming the default browser on the device.
 It aims to prevent users from accessing online gaming websites by blocking these sites (similar to antiviral software).

 Comment (Dr Carlos Lam Yang, GP, East Health Trust)

 I would not recommend this app to anyone as it appears to be focused on making money for the developer for what is essentially a browser with some extra codes to block gambling-related websites.
 Also, if you are seriously addicted, you would not install this app in the first place.
 Even if you did, you could easily uninstall it again.
 Also, it does not prevent you from accessing gambling websites on another device or computer.
 I would advise people not to waste their money on this app.

 - Unsure if BetQuit browser also transfers all your settings, passwords and credit card data from your existing browser into its memory bank and provides secure-enough high-level encryption to ensure that it does not get tampered with or hacked.